 Sniffles: This upper respiratory infection causes a runny nose, coughing, tiredness, sneezing, and watery eyes, among other symptoms.
 The majority of pets often have this ailment.
 Therefore, try to wrap a blanket over the dog, make your dog drink lots of water to keep them hydrated, and use a humidifier at home.
 In case you spot any of these symptoms, take your dog to the veterinarian immediately.

-Flu: Flu frequently impacts the pooches in winters.
+Flu: Flu frequently impacts the pooches in winter.
 The dogs may develop a fever, a dry cough, a runny nose, or even ear infections.
 If you spot any of these symptoms visit the vet immediately to prevent the condition from worsening.

 Cold: Just like humans, cold can make our dogs feel uneasy.
 Therefore, when it’s freezing outdoors, make sure your pet is in a warm spot at home, covered with a blanket and jacket.